zhjngli/personal-website/posts/2022-05-20-reflecting-on-rembrandt-is-in-the-wind-russ-ramsey-makoto-fujimura/index.md

 ---
-title: Rembrandt is in the Wind
+title: Reflecting on Rembrandt is in the Wind, by Russ Ramsey, Makoto Fujimura
-slug: reflecting on Rembrandt is in the Wind, by Russ Ramsey, Makoto Fujimura
+slug: Rembrandt is in the Wind
 tags:
   - book
 date: 2022-05-21T07:26:20.868Z